20 Time-independent perturbation theory

 Let’s collect our results together and summarize:

-The sign of the total second-order energy correction is always negative.
+The sign of the total second-order energy correction is always negative for the ground state.

 20.2 Controlled example: the harmonic oscillator